 Previous Post: Day 5 – Barranco To Karanga

 The red line on the satellite image below is the track we took on Day 6 of our Kili trek.
-Over the three-kilometer distance that we walked, we would gain 600 meters in altitude by the time we walked up to our Popote campsite at Barafu Camp.
+Over the three-kilometer distance that we walked, we would gain 600 meters in altitude by the time we reached our Popote campsite at Barafu Camp.

 An Overview of the Day’s Walk: